 Turning down the knob applies to heating, but not in the same way to hot water.

-60 deg C is usually the right maximum temperature for hot water – for at least one hour per day – too hot for legionella (any higher temperature increases the risk of scalding).
+A minimum of 60 deg C is usually the right temperature for stored hot water – for at least one hour per day – too hot for legionella (any higher temperature increases the risk of scalding).